1kg-ont-vienna/sv-analysis/scripts/README.md

 ## Installation

-To create a conda environment with the required tools just use
+To create a mamba environment with the required tools just use

 `git clone https://github.com/1kg-ont-vienna/sv-analysis.git`

-`cd sv-analysis/scripts/
+`cd sv-analysis/scripts/`

 `make all`